patrickmaynard/code-plunge/README.md

   not something I am prepared to do at this time.
 So we'll just store personal scores in a cookie instead.)
 * x Do import of questions into dexie, as part of prep for a move to a DB
-* ~~ Move question retrieval to dexie (see TIWIS line), as part of a preparation for an eventual move to using a DB
+* x Move question retrieval to dexie (see TIWIS line), as part of a preparation for an eventual move to using a DB
 * Clean up CSS a bit
+* Get help on seeing if there's a better transpiler to use, since the current one seems to use an old version of PHP.
+One possible option: https://github.com/seanmorris/php-wasm
 * Add a collapsible area that shows the previous answer.
 Can be shown/hidden via a checkbox in the pause screen, with it hidden by default to save screen real estate
-* Get help on seeing if there's a better transpiler to use, since the current one seems to use an old version of PHP.
-One possible option: https://github.com/seanmorris/php-wasm
+* Add an MIT license, along with a mention on the home screen of the idea that any fees eventually paid for the game are not for the software itself, which is free, but for things like early access to new questions
+* Remove any old JS functions that are no longer used
 * Add 4 more functions from https://www.exakat.io/en/top-100-php-functions/ for the top 10
 * Fix the bug in which people can just type a literal or boolean to "answer" the question
-* Add a minimal screen resolution check in the css, with screens below a certain size yielding a message saying something like "at this time, only desktop views of at least 123px by 123px are supported"
+* Add a minimal screen resolution check in the css, with screens below a certain size yielding a message saying something like "at this time, only desktop views of at least 123px by 123px are supported."
+Make the height of the playing area uniform.
+(The width is already uniform.)
 * As preparation for the move from github.io to your personal server (where you'll need to pay for infrastructure), modify the pause screen to show a simple ad
 * Get help from someone on refactoring the frontend code
 * Create a "(re)start game" button at the bottom